-Pursuant to the Bylaws, amended to implement the above-mentioned Board's Resolution, persons already holding positions in administration and control in other companies in excess of the numerical limit, or who do not have the statutory or legal requirements in terms of honourableness and professional skills to hold office may not be elected Standing Auditors and if elected forfeit office.
+Pursuant to the Bylaws49, amended to implement the above-mentioned Board's Resolution, persons already holding positions in administration and control in other companies in excess of the numerical limit, or who do not have the statutory or legal requirements in terms of honourableness and professional skills to hold office may not be elected Standing Auditors and if elected forfeit office.

-The Board of Statutory Auditors is elected by the Shareholders' Meeting - who also fix its remuneration - on the basis of lists presented by Shareholders in accordance with laws and regulation from time to time in force, even in connection with the regulations requiring balance between genders, containing a number of candidates not to exceed the number of auditors to elect, listed with a progressive number.
-The list comprises two sections, one for Standing Auditor candidates and the other for Alternate Auditor candidates.
+List-based Appointment of the Board of Statutory Auditors The Board of Statutory Auditors is elected by the Shareholders' Meeting - who also fixes its remuneration - on the basis of lists presented by Shareholders in accordance with laws and regulation from time to time in force, even in connection with the regulations requiring balance between genders, containing a number of candidates not to exceed the number of auditors to elect, listed with a progressive number.